The role of the Board is to provide governance for the organization through specific strategic objectives.

 Mary Lowe, Board Chair

 Elected to Kerry’s Place Board of Directors as a General Director in December 2011.
 Currently Vice President, Strategy and Public Affairs at Unity Health Toronto – a health network including St. Michael’s and St. Joseph’s Hospitals in Toronto.
 An experienced executive able to engage stakeholders, build trust, shared accountability and a commitment to change management.
 In her past role as Executive Vice President with Infrastructure Ontario, managing the crown agency’s loan program, commercial projects division and communications teams, Mary applied executive-level visioning, negotiation skills, development and implementation practices to create viable business development strategies for Infrastructure Ontario.
 Mary has an excellent understanding of federal, provincial and municipal governments and legislation, and the relationships between different levels of government.

 Roland Beauregard, Director

 Elected to the Kerry’s Place Board of Directors as a General Director in May, 2018.
 Prior to 2012 Roland served many years on the Kerry’s Place Board as a general Director, Secretary and Vice-Chair.
 He founded Strategic Initiatives Group Inc. in 1983 and has served as President for over 35 years providing clients with strategic planning and marketing consulting services.
 For 15 years prior to 1983 Roland held executive and management positions in marketing and HR with three major corporations.
 In addition to previously serving on the Kerry’s Place board for 19 years, Roland has served as a member of the Metro Agency Representatives Council, and as a Director of Young Peoples Theatre and Shakespeare Works Theatre.
 He has been actively involved in the Developmental Services Sector for many years.
-Roland’s son, Michael has autism and has been served within Kerry’s Place for many years.
+Roland’s son, Michael, had autism and had been with Kerry’s Place for many years.

 Jane Bullbrook, Director